Ayush-kathayat/Student-Attendance-System/README.md

 # Student-Attendance-System
-Mini PROJECT

-I have made the command line interface in c++. which gives the attendance of the students.
+Mini PROJECT , I have made the command line interface in c++. which gives the attendance of the students.
-IF you want to check the project just fork the repo and download it in your local computer and just check it by using command line interface.
+The cli will take two files as an input first the list of student in the university and the second file would be the list of student present in the class.